kksgandhi/personal_site/Reflection Through Representations Of Personal Data-Karyda.md

 Fleck and Fitzpatrick's framework to describe different levels of reflection.

-[[Mekler and Hornbæk's reflection framework]] to help articulate how these data agents prompted deeper levels of reflection.
+[[Mekler and Hornbaek's reflection framework]] to help articulate how these data agents prompted deeper levels of reflection.

 Choe et al: Participant insights during data visualizations, but possibly flawed study